 Now is one of the best times to consider replacing your old AC and installing a new system.
 Hotter weather is already arriving, and we can expect to experience another scorching summer, when it’ll be necessary to have air conditioners in our homes that are capable of handling 100°F+ temperatures on a regular basis.

 But putting in a new air conditioner is also about having a system that will save money while working with greater reliability.
 One of the key components of the an effective and efficient air conditioner is a part called the thermal expansion valve (or TXV).
 We’re going to take a look at what this component does and how it significantly improves efficiency and performance in a cooling system.… Read more

 Every year, air conditioning technology advances farther.
 New ACs in general use less power than older ones, thanks in part to the development of thinner aluminum refrigerant coils that helps them absorb heat faster and more effectively before.
-The SEER rating of air conditioners (a measure of how much cooling a system produces compared to the electricity it draws) is risen significantly, and you should aim to find a system with a SEER rating of 14.5… Read more
+The SEER rating of air conditioners (a measure of how much cooling a system produces compared to the electricity it draws) is risen significantly, and you should aim to find a system with a SEER rating of 14.5 of higher, which is the requirement for a system to earnt the ENERGY STAR label.… Read more

 The blazing hot weather of summer has arrived, with days starting to crest over 100°F. You’ll certainly have your home’s air conditioning system putting in plenty of extra work to keep your family cool.
 (We hope you’ve already gotten the AC’s annual maintenance inspection and tune-up taken care of.)